Is financing possible with ING?

 Our employees select and contract the appropriate companies from a network of proven construction partners and craftsmen.

 Measures that go beyond the construction description are not included in the purchase price.
-These must be planned individually and commissioned separately by you.
+These must be individually planned and commissioned separately by you.
 The planning and construction of your feel-good house is carried out based on the current energy saving ordinance.
 After completion of the house, you will receive an energy certificate for your residential building from us.

 Specification of details